attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 If all these are good, you can start using the wrapper script, and finally make sense of your users' GDPR choices… kind of.

-**==DISCLAIMER: NON OF THIS IS LEGAL ADVICE, AND SHOULD NOT BE TAKEN AS SUCH.
+**DISCLAIMER: NON OF THIS IS LEGAL ADVICE, AND SHOULD NOT BE TAKEN AS SUCH.
 I AM AS CLUELESS ABOUT THE WHOLE GDPR THING'S TRUE LEGAL CONSEQUENCES AS THE NEXT PUNTER.
-ALL OF THIS TEXT IS MERELY A *TECHNICAL MANUAL* FOR THIS WHO WABT TO KNOW HOW TO IMPLEMENT STUFF==**
+ALL OF THIS TEXT IS MERELY A *TECHNICAL MANUAL* FOR THIS WHO WABT TO KNOW HOW TO IMPLEMENT STUFF**

 ## Usage